 What are the differences between HSAs and FSAs?

 HSAs and FSAs have many differences, but eligibility requirements, annual contribution limits, and rollover options are the most notable.
-Refer to the table below for the highlights (important note: all data below is as of October 2016).
+Refer to the table below for the highlights (important note: all data below is for 2018).

 |Health Saving Account (HSA)||Flexible Spending Arrangement (FSA)|